Discovering Dark Matter with the MUonE Experiment: Supplemental Material

+We generate $1.5\times 10^{10}$ soft QCD events and $6 \times 10^8$ deep-inelastic scattering (DIS) events; both samples greatly exceed the expected number of such events in each category for the MUonE luminosity.\footnote{For muon-Be scattering, the inclusive soft QCD cross section is $\sigma \approx 8.2 \times 10^5~\rm pb$, while the inclusive DIS cross section is $\sigma \approx 3.4 \times 10^4~\rm pb$, where the separation between these regimes is defined at the threshold momentum transfer $Q^2= (2~\rm GeV)^2$ } The minimum simulated $Q^2$ delivered to the target for DIS (a free parameter in \verb|Pythia|) is chosen so that the differential cross section for hadroproduction is continuous across the soft-QCD and DIS kinematic regimes.
 Using these samples, we veto any simulated SM events that contain tracks beyond the three that can fake our signal topology (one track from the beam muon and two displaced tracks from the dilepton pair).
 Such additional tracks can arise from charged particles with energies above the 5 GeV lepton energy threshold (see Table \ref{tab:cuts}).
 In addition, any neutral particles above this energy threshold (except neutrinos) can be detected and vetoed using the downstream ECAL.
 Importantly, we find that this conclusion is insensitive to the choice of energy threshold, varying from $10~\rm MeV$ to $5~\rm GeV$.
 Note that the vast majority of the background events from hadronic processes arise from $K^0 \to \pi^+ \pi^-$ or $\Lambda \to p \pi^-$ decays.
 In these cases, none of the charged tracks faking the displaced vertex are real electrons or muons.
 Our simulation finds approximately 3500 such background events are expected to fake the signal event topology before running the PID system; these can be safely rejected as long as the fake rate of the PID is lower than $\sim 2\%$ per particle species.

 There are potentially important backgrounds from a variety of possible sources:

 \begin{itemize} \item {\bf Real lepton + fake hadron:} processes involving one real electron or muon and a second charged particle produced together from a common displaced vertex (e.g. $K^0 \to \pi^+ e^- \bar{\nu}_e$ or $\Lambda \to p e^- \bar{\nu}_e$) can fake our signal if the charged hadron is misidentified as an electron or muon.
 Using the same simulation details described above, we find that MUonE can expect approximately $\sim$ 6 SM events for $\sim 10^{16}$ muons on target, and these can be safely rejected using PID as long as the per-particle fake rate is lower than $18\%$.